blueist/DGTF/README.md

 - Removing is easier than adding later
 - Language-independent design

-**Utilizing System 1 in Design Phase**:
+**Activating System 2 in Design Phase:**
-- List everything needed using experience and intuition
+- Systematically and consciously analyze the entire chain
-- See the whole picture to ensure nothing is missing
+- Carefully review each part to ensure nothing is missing
+- Avoid hasty judgments (System 1) and design deliberately

 #### 2. TFD (Test-First Development)